Mechanical workshop layout and planning: functions, space arrangement and a practical example to use

 - environment floors and walls that are used for processing, handling and storing of flammable, explosive, corrosive or infectious materials must consent in certain conditions an easily and complete removal of dangerous or harmful materials;

 - windows, skylights and ventilation devices must easily be opened, closed, adjusted and fixed by workers in complete safety;

 - traffic routes must be highlighted to ensure workers safety;

 - barriers must be arranged to avoid collisions in front of the premises exits and machines transit ways;

 - workplaces must be designed so that, in case of danger, they can be quickly evacuated and in full safety for workers;

 - emergency routes and exits must have a minimum height of 2 m, minimum width compliant with current fire regulations (generally 1.20 m) and opening outwards;

 - sliding doors, roller shutters and revolving doors on a central axis are not permitted in repair or storage sectors, when there are no other emergency exit doors;

 - gas, vapours, smells or fumes extraction must be the closest possible to the area where they are produced;

-- changing rooms must have sufficient capacity, and be as close as possible to the work area and be ventilated, well lighted, heated during the cold season and equipped with seats;
+- changing rooms must have sufficient capacity, also be as close as possible to the work area and ventilated, well lighted, heated during the cold season as well as equipped with seats;

 - changing rooms must be equipped to store workers’ clothes during working hours.